 - Attendance is really important at any job but with Amazon, poor attendance practices can get you fired.
 They use a simple to understand points system.
 Once you reach 6 points, you are out the door.

-The benefit package that is offered to employees is in one word, amazing.
-Yes you work hard as an Amazon Associate inside one of their warehouses but with the pay combined with the benefits, it is definitely worth it.
+The benefits package that is offered to employees is in one word, amazing.
+Yes, you work hard as an Amazon Associate inside one of their warehouses but with the pay combined with the benefits, it is definitely worth it.
 Here are the benefits that I received when I worked there:

-- Life Insurance- Cost varies depending on plan chosen but the free policy is 2 1/2 times your yearly salary.
+- Life Insurance: Cost varies depending on the plan chosen, but the free policy is 2 1/2 times your yearly salary.

-- Prizes for Contests- Throughout the year Amazon will do give aways to their employees and the prizes are pretty good.
-They give away large televisions, gift cards, iPads and other high priced items that are in their inventory.
+- Prizes for Contests: Throughout the year Amazon will do giveaways for their employees and the prizes are pretty good.
+They give away large televisions, gift cards, iPad, and other high priced items that are in their inventory.

 The benefits of working at Amazon are excellent in my opinion.